-Create a scope and sequence, including learning outcomes, covering 10 weeks for a Year 12 HSC class.
+PART 1: Create a year scope and sequence, including learning outcomes, for a Year 12 HSC class

-PART 2:

-- Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions for the term's work. - Your scope and sequence must indicate when the task will occur and how the feedback form the summative task can also be used for formative assessment.
-Make sure your instructions for the task are grammatically correct and communicate effectively for students. - Design a marking rubric, which also includes space for a holistic comment. - Provide an exemplar student answer for the assessment task.
+PART 2: Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions within one of the terms.
+Your scope and sequence must indicate when the task will occur.

+Make sure your instructions for the task are grammatically correct and communicate effectively for students.

+Design a marking rubric, which also includes space for a holistic comment.

+Provide an exemplar student answer for the assessment task.
 Write a feedback comment for this response outlining its strengths and indicating at least one aspect which could be further improved.